SarthakTechie/awesome-wm/README.md

 | Super + D     | Rofi |
 | Super + Shift + Enter  | Terminal (Alacritty)  |

+## Installation Script
+The work on the installation script has begun.

 ## License

 This project is licensed under the MIT License.